 This year’s harvest saw fresh hops sent to Bacchus Brewing, who made a single hop Chinook IPA; Semi Pro Brewing, who made a pale ale and a black IPA using Tasmanian Cascade; and Archer Brewing who made a Queensland pale ale.

-“They (Archer) had the novel idea of sourcing all their ingredients from Queensland,” says Mitchell.
+“They (Archer) had the novel idea of sourcing all their ingredients from Queensland,” says Carson.
 “As far as we know they’re the first brewery in Queensland that have sourced their ingredients.
 They got water from a local desalination plant, hops from us, they got grains from a farmer in Queensland and got it malted it in Pinkenba, the malting facility.
 And they had a lab in Toowoomba isolate the culture of yeast they used for the brew.”

 Both hop growers have had to deal with traditional challenges such as mites, which they are attempting to fight using predatory mites like Presimilus instead of chemical approaches.
 However, there are also further trials when it comes to growing hops in the sub tropics such as water, temperature and day length.